KoenVanduffel/CR-6_Klipper/README.md

 * Moonraker: The broker.
 Moonraker handles the communication between Klippy, the visual front end(s) and hardware on the rPi.
 * Fluidd/Mainsail/KlipperScreen: The Klipper display and User Interface.
 These all 3 do more or less the same (you only need one of them but can run all 3 if wanted).
 They are the user interface where we put/upload our gcode files, do all calibrations, view a bed mesh and so on.

-## Installation description:
+## Where to Download Klipper:

-Download the FluidPI or Mainsail image from the FluiddPI or Mainsail GitHub repo:
+Download the FluidPI or Mainsail image of the Klipper package from the FluiddPI or Mainsail GitHub repo:
 * https://github.com/cadriel/FluiddPI/releases/
 * https://github.com/mainsail-crew/mainsailOS/releases/

+## Where to Install Klipper:
+**NOTE: For now, at least, this repo assumes you will install the Mainsail or Fluidd Klipper package on a Raspberry Pi.
+If you intend to install Klipper on a different host, you will need to research the particulars of how that is done, elsewhere.**

+Once you have Klipper installed and configured on the Pi, you must also "make" a binary file to flash to your printer's motherboard(s*) (*Klipper can support connecting multiple motherboards to the same Pi and the same printer)  The pi and Klipper will control the printer, via serial communications over the USB cable, with the bin file on the motherboard.

+## How to Install the Fluidd or Mainsail Klipper package onto the Pi:

 The image is burned to an SDcard as described here:
 * https://www.raspberrypi.org/documentation/installation/installing-images/